addff/2310-ITT440/10% Individual Assignment/MOHD HAMIZAN/README.md

 i.
 Make sure you have Python installed on your Linux system.
 You can check if it's installed by opening a terminal and typing python

-	/* --version or python3 --version
+		$ --version

 ii.
 Install Dash: You'll need to install the Dash library for Python.
 You can use pip, which is a package manager for Python.

-	/*  pip install dash
+		$  pip install dash

 iii.
 Create a Dash App: Once you have Dash installed, you can create your Dash application.
 You can use a text editor or an IDE like Visual Studio Code, Sublime Text, or any other of your choice.

-	/*	Here's a basic example of a Dash app:
+	Here's a basic example of a Dash app:

 			import dash